-A school's overall graduation rate is the percentage of students who complete a program within 150% of the 'normal' time.
+A school's overall graduation rate is the percentage of undergraduate students who complete a program within 150% of 'normal' time, per NCES.
 A bachelor's degree, for example, normally requires four years of study, so the overall graduation rate would be the percentage of students who graduate within six years.
-Some Massachusetts technical and specialty schools that offer only a few programs have overall graduation rates topping 90 percent, but most of the mainstream schools have overall graduation rates ranging from nearly 70% to 9%.
-Here are the three traditional Massachusetts state colleges with the highest overall graduation rates.
+A few Massachusetts technical and specialty schools have graduation rates that top 90%, but mainstream schools have graduation rates between 9% and 67%.
+Following are the three traditional Massachusetts state colleges with the highest overall graduation rates.
 All statistics are based on NCES figures.

 1 - University of Massachusetts - Amherst

-The overall graduation rate was 67% for students who started at the University of Massachusetts - Amherst in the fall of 2005.
-Of the students in that cohort who were pursuing bachelor's degrees, 52% graduated within four years, while 68% of the bachelor's degree students who started at the university in fall of 2003 graduated within eight years.
-A transfer-out rate is the percentage of students who move to another school; the transfer-out rate at the University of Massachusetts - Amherst was 24% for students who started in fall 2005.
-The retention rate, the percentage of students who return to a school after their freshman year, is viewed as a measure of student satisfaction.
-The fall 2010 to fall 2011 retention rate at the University of Massachusetts - Amherst was 89% for full-time students and 50% for part-time students.
+The transfer-out rate refers to the percentage of students who leave to enroll in another school; the University of Massachusetts - Amherst had a 24% transfer-out rate for students who started in fall 2005.
+The retention rate, the percentage of students who return to a school after their freshman years, is viewed as a measure of student satisfaction.
+From fall 2010 to fall 2011, the retention rate at the University of Massachusetts - Amherst was 89% for full-time students and 50% for part-time students.

 2 - Westfield State University

-Westfield State University, a school of nearly 6,100 students in Westfield, had a 58% overall graduation rate for students who began college in fall 2005.
-About 44% of bachelor's degree students who enrolled in fall 2005 completed their coursework in four years, while 59% of the bachelor's degree students who started at the university in fall 2003 graduated in eight years.
-Westfield State's retention rate from 2010 to 2011 was 80% for full-time students and 67% for part-time students.
+Westfield State University, a school of nearly 6,100 students in Westfield, had a 58% overall graduation rate for students who began in fall 2005.
+About 44% of bachelor's students who enrolled that same year completed their coursework in four years, while 59% of bachelor's students who started in fall 2003 graduated in eight years.
+Westfield State's retention rate from 2010-2011 was 80% for full-time students and 67% for part-time students.

 3 - Massachusetts College of Liberal Arts

-In North Adams, Massachusetts College of Liberal Arts posted an overall graduation rate of 53% for students who started at the college in fall 2005.
-The school, which has nearly 1,900 students, saw a graduation rate of 38% for its bachelor's degree students who started in fall 2005, while 52% of bachelor's degree students who enrolled in fall 2003 had graduated within eight years.
-The 2010-11 retention rate was 72% for full-time students and 50% for part-time students.
+In North Adams, Massachusetts College of Liberal Arts posted an overall graduation rate of 53% for students who started in fall 2005.
+The school, which has nearly 1,900 students, saw a graduation rate of 38% for its bachelor's students who started in fall 2005, while 52% of bachelor's students who enrolled in fall 2003 graduated within eight years.
+The 2010-2011 retention rate was 72% for full-time students and 50% for part-time students.

 Lowest Student-Faculty Ratio

-Students who want to benefit from personal interaction with their instructors may seek a school with a low student-faculty ratio.
-While many of the very small schools in Massachusetts have student-faculty ratios in the single digits, most of the mainstream state colleges have student-faculty ratios between 14:1 and 23:1.
-Several schools reported student-faculty ratios of 14:1 in 2011-12, according to the NCES, and these are the three largest.
-All numbers are based on figures provided by the NCES.
+Students who want personal interaction with their instructors may find this perk at schools with low student-faculty ratios.
+While some of the very small schools in Massachusetts have student-faculty ratios in the single digits, most of the mainstream state colleges have student-faculty ratios between 14:1 and 23:1.
+Several schools reported student-faculty ratios of 14:1 in 2011-2012, according to NCES; the largest three are profiled below.

 1 - University of Massachusetts - Lowell

 At the University of Massachusetts - Lowell, the approximately 15,400 students can take advantage of a 14:1 student-faculty ratio.
-According to U.S. News & World Report, about 57% of all classes at the university have fewer than 20 students.
-The school employed 473 full-time and 540 part-time faculty members in instruction in fall 2011.
-More than 480 graduate assistants worked as instructors at the university.
+According to U.S. News & World Report, about 57% of all classes have fewer than 20 students.
+The school employed 473 full-time and 540 part-time instructional faculty members in fall 2011.
+Additionally, 481 graduate assistants worked as instructors that year.

 Located in Roxbury Crossing, Roxbury Community College has about 2,700 students and a student-faculty ratio of 14:1.
-The school had 49 full-time and 92 part-time faculty members in fall 2011, all employed in instruction.
+The school had 49 full-time and 92 part-time faculty members in fall 2011, all employed as instructors.
 The college's faculty joins with the school's Center for Student Success to ensure that students get the necessary tools for academic achievement, including learning support and career advice.

 Greenfield Community College in Greenfield, also with a 14:1 ratio of students to faculty, has slightly more than 2,500 students.
-There were 62 full-time and 136 part-time faculty members in instruction at Greenfield in fall 2011.
-The college gives students the chance to work with peer tutors and devise learning methods that can lead to academic success.
+There were 62 full-time and 136 part-time faculty members in instructional positions in fall 2011.
+The college gives students the chance to work with peer tutors and helps them to devise learning strategies that can lead to academic success.